jmjuanes/siimple/README.md

 ### How to report a bug or request a feature for a package?

 Issues for all packages are available at [siimple/issues](https://github.com/siimple/siimple/issues).

-Please specify in the issue the package the issue is related to (for example, in the issue title or using the label of the package).
+Before submit an issue, please specify in the issue the package the issue is related to (for example, in the issue title or using the label of the package).

 ## License